adbar/trafilatura/docs/installation.rst

 Additional functionality
 ------------------------

-A few additional libraries can be installed for extended functionality and faster processing: language detection (``langid``) and faster processing of downloads (``cchardet``, may not work on all systems).
+A few additional libraries can be installed for extended functionality and faster processing: language detection and faster processing of downloads (``cchardet``, may not work on all systems).

 .. code-block:: bash